Close

 Of course, popular culture tends to influence society at large.
 It’s no surprise then that legal studies programs have become so popular in the United States.
 In 2023, legal studies was the 126th most popular major for college students.

-In this article, we’ll take a closer look at what legal studies programs are and, more importantly, what you can do with a legal studies degree.
+In this article, we’ll take a closer look at what legal studies programs are and, more importantly, what you can do with a degree in it.

 What is a legal studies program?